Lonner Lecture Series: A Brief History

 May 5, 2026

 This series of invited lectures began in 2006.
-When inaugurated, it became a fixture in the biennial congresses of the IACCP. its inauguration was made possible when Sage Publications bought the copyright to the Journal of Cross-Cultural Psychology ( JCCP) from Western Washington University.
-The JCCP was founded in 1970 and was the main activity of Western’s Center of Cross-Cultural Research, which was founded in 1969.
-It became an active unit in Western’s Department of Psychology.
-Walt Lonner was co-founder of the Center as well as Fouding Editor of JCCP.
-For the first three years all /facets of the journal were handled at Western and a Bellingham printIng store.
-In 1972 John Dawson, head of the Psychology Department at the University of Hong Kong, was starting the IACCP and suggested to Lonner that the fledgling JCCP would be a natural addition to effort in which he was engaged.
-Thus, 54 years ago JCCP became the flagship journal of the IACP as well as the first periodical in psychology to focus exclusively on culture.
-Many historical details about the IACCP and other developments can be found In a JCCP article by Berry, Lonner and Best (February, 2022).
+When inaugurated, it became a fixture in the biennial congresses of the IACCP.
+Its inauguration was made possible when Sage Publications bought the copyright to the Journal of Cross-Cultural Psychology (JCCP) from Western Washington University.
+The JCCP was founded in 1970 and was the main activity of Western's Center for Cross-Cultural Research, which was founded in 1969.
+It became an active unit in Western's Department of Psychology.
+Walt Lonner was co-founder of the Center as well as Founding Editor of JCCP.
+For the first three years, all facets of the journal were handled at Western and a Bellingham printing store.
+In 1972, John Dawson, head of the Psychology Department at the University of Hong Kong, was starting the IACCP and suggested to Lonner that the fledgling JCCP would be a natural addition to the effort in which he was engaged.
+Thus, 54 years ago, JCCP became the flagship journal of the IACCP as well as the first periodical in psychology to focus exclusively on culture.
+Many historical details about the IACCP and other developments can be found in a JCCP article by Berry, Lonner, and Best (February 2022).

-The sale of the JCCP copyright, mentioned above, took place in Western’s president’s office on May 4, 2003.
+The sale of the JCCP copyright, mentioned above, took place in Western's president's office on May 4, 2003.
 Sage thus added JCCP to its large number of journals.
-It was agreed that Sage would handle all of the fincial and subscription details.
-A separate agreement stipulated that the IACCP would retain all editorial matter that essentially all professional journals routinely do.
+It was agreed that Sage would handle all of the financial and subscription details.
+A separate agreement stipulated that the IACCP would retain all editorial matter, as essentially all professional journals routinely do.
 In this case, however, royalties were involved.
-Annual royalties werevset at 14%, with both Western and the IACCP to receive 7%.
-For the latter, that was a very large sum — far more than it ever expected since it’s its inauguration.
+Annual royalties were set at 14%, with both Western and the IACCP to receive 7%.
+For the latter, that was a very large sum — far more than it had ever expected since its inauguration.
 It gave the Association opportunities it had never experienced.
 This transaction was quite beneficial to the Association.

-In 2004, at the 17th IACCP Congress in Xian, China, the Executive Council announced the creation of the Distinguished Lonner Lecture.
-That honor essentiqlly continued the essence of the Distinguiished Invitited Lecture Series that Lonner began years ago when he was Director of the CCCR at Western.
-The first invitees for this IACCP-funded series was the late Gustav Jahoda of Scotland.
+In 2004, at the 17th IACCP Congress in Xi'an, China, the Executive Council announced the creation of the Distinguished Lonner Lecture.
+That honor essentially continued the essence of the Distinguished Invited Lecture Series that Lonner began years ago when he was Director of the CCCR at Western.
+The first invitee for this IACCP-funded series was the late Gustav Jahoda of Scotland.
 A psychologist, he was an honorific choice because of his early contributions to cross-cultural psychology.
 He was the first full-time (two-year) IACCP president.

 Selecting and inviting scholars for the Lonner Lecture is the responsibility of the IACCP, in particular the organizer of the next main congress.
-The most important factor has been, from the beginning, the bredth of scope of those who have been nominated.
-As stated from the outset, there is a preference to select scholars outside the guild of cross-cultural psychogy.
-Over more than ‘two decades the chosen speakers have represented Anthropology, Biological sciences, linguistics and of course various areas of Psychology that may not feature culture to a large extent.
-The list below testifies to the breadth of of coverage, both by field and country of speakers.
+The most important factor has been, from the beginning, the breadth of scope of those who have been nominated.
+As stated from the outset, there is a preference to select scholars outside the guild of cross-cultural psychology.
+Over more than two decades, the chosen speakers have represented anthropology, the biological sciences, linguistics, and, of course, various areas of psychology that may not feature culture to a large extent.
+The list below testifies to the breadth of coverage, both by field and country of the speakers.

-Although one name is assocuted with this series —Lonner —its intent goes much further than this small accolade.
+Although one name is associated with this series — Lonner — its intent goes much further than this small accolade.
 It is just one story among hundreds that many devoted IACCP members could tell.

 The List of Lonner Lectures

-- 2024 — Bali, Indonesia.
-Russel Gray.
-A New Zealand evolutionary biologist and psychologist working at Max Planck Insitute in a Leipzig.
-Title of talk unavailable.
+2024 — Bali, Indonesia.
+Russell Gray.
+A New Zealand evolutionary biologist and psychologist working at the Max Planck Institute in Leipzig.
+Beyond Weird vs Non-Weird: Language, Culture, and Cognition in the Age of Diversity

-- 2022 — Online.
+2022 — Online.
 Pippa Norris, UK.
-Harvard Kennedy College, Harvard University, specializing in Geopolitics
+Harvard Kennedy School, Harvard University, specializing in geopolitics.

-- 2006 — Spetses, Greece.
-Gustav Jahoda (1920-2016).
-There may not have been a title of his lecture because he mainly talked abut aspects of his career.
+2006 — Spetses, Greece.
+Gustav Jahoda (1920–2016).
+There may not have been a title for his lecture because he mainly talked about aspects of his career.

 Note: Nine of the eleven lectures were in-person presentations.
 COVID forced other means of presentation, usually on line